mrfixitpa/ESP32-S3-Utilities-Display/README.md

 ---

+## 🚧 Project Status

+This is an **ongoing project**, and **suggestions, feedback, and ideas are always welcome**.

+- **Electricity data** is fully live and based on real sensors.
+- **Gas and Water data** are currently **placeholder / dummy values** while hardware, integrations, and validation are still being finalized.
+- Layout, fonts, and spacing are considered **stable**, but features will continue to evolve.

+---

 ## Overview

-The display shows real-time household utility information in a **black-and-white, e‑ink–style layout** designed to be readable at a distance.
+The display shows real-time household utility information in a **black-and-white, e-ink–style layout** designed to be readable at a distance.

 ### Top Row
 - **Indoor temperature** (left)